Peruzal/xamarin-forms-guide/docs/xaml/introduction.md

 Instead of using XAML, we can also create the UI entirely in code.

 !!! note
     Creating UIs in code is not recommended and does not promote code sharing.
 When creating most apps, designers need to beautify the app, and not many designers can code.
-Designers can easily work in XAML without have to touch the underlying code for the app.
+Designers can easily work in XAML without having to touch the underlying code for the app.

 *Login.xaml*